The Great Mutts of Detective Fiction

-I better not forget Vachss.
-Dogs often pop up in his work, quite often a big, scarred, belligerent beasts with a taste for human flesh, and I wouldn’t want Andrew mad at me.
+I better not forget Vachss’ other dogs, besides Burke’s Pansy.
+Assorted mutts often pop up in his work, usually big, scarred, belligerent beasts with a taste for human flesh.
+I wouldn’t want Andrew mad at me.

 - Rider Woofson & The P.I.
 Pack by Felix Gumpaw

 This series of illustrated storybooks features canine gumshoe Rider Woofson and a slew of cute anthropomorphic mystery-munching mongrels taking care of business at Pawston Elementary.
 You don’t know, but the little kids, they understand.

 - The Truth About Cats and Other Strange Animals

 - “Oh mama, I got dem cosmic anthropomorphic P.I. blues again…”

 Going to the dogs, the cats and worse.

 Report respectfully submitted by Marlowe, with additional info by Kevin Burton Smith and Spenser.

 EDITOR’S NOTE: Marlowe is–as far as we can tell (he’s a rescue)–a chihuaua/pitbull/terrier mix, with possible traces of rabbit or kangaroo, and like Chance in Being There, he likes to watch.
 Spenser, his kid brother, also a rescue, is part King Charles Retriever and possibly part psychopath.
 He likes whatever Marlowe likes–especially if it annoys Marlowe.